 Mr. Hauze graduated from the Curtis Institute of Music in 2007, where he majored in orchestral conducting.
 He received his B.A. in music from Swarthmore College and his A.A. from Bard College at Simon’s Rock.

-Nick is in his third season as is co-music director of the Young Musicians’ Orchestra.
-Nick has appeared as a conductor with Bravo Brass in their past five seasons and has acted as rehearsal conductor for the Drexel University Concert Band, the Drexel Orchestra, Youth Orchestra of Bucks County Philharmonia, and the Atlantic Brass Band.
-He served as the Music Director at St. Anne Church and the neighborhood concert series “Music at St. Anne’s.”
-He currently teaches elementary school band in the Penn-Delco School District.
+He has appeared as a conductor with Bravo Brass for five seasons and has acted as rehearsal conductor for the Drexel University Concert Band, the Drexel Orchestra, the Youth Orchestra of Bucks County Philharmonia and the Atlantic Brass Band.
+He served as the music director at St. Anne Church for their neighborhood classical music concert series “Music at St. Anne’s.”

-In the theatre, he has led performances at the Player’s Club of Swarthmore, Sun Valley High School Theatre, and served as a music director for Cardinal O’Hara High School Theater and Upper Darby Summer Stage Children’s Theater.
-Nick studied conducting with Paul Bryan of the Curtis Institute of Music and now studies with Joseph Caminiti in West Chester University’s orchestral conducting program.
+In the world of theater, he has led performances at the Player’s Club of Swarthmore, the Sun Valley High School Theatre, and has served as music director for Cardinal O’Hara High School Theater and Upper Darby Summer Stage Children’s Theater.